pondevelopment/harkje/README.md

 ### Chart theme

-Harkje supports a small built-in **chart theme** system (Light / Dark / High Contrast) that works with the org chart renderer and PNG export.
+Harkje supports a small built-in **chart theme** system (Light / Soft / Warm / Dark / High Contrast) that works with the org chart renderer and PNG export.

 - Theme tokens are defined as **CSS variables** in `index.html` (using `[data-chart-theme="..."]`).
 - The active theme is applied to the chart by setting `data-chart-theme="..."` on the chart container element.